Black Friday is coming up, and you're probably wondering how to capitalize on that for your own business. The truth is you don’t have to do something

 There are many ways you can create bundles.
 You can pair products that sell quickly with those that are the exact opposite.

 The Shop Pad also recommends bundling products that customers usually buy together.
-For example, if people usually buy your lipgloss and mascara together, you can bundle them and offer them at a cheaper price for Black Friday or the rest of the holiday season.
+For example, if people usually buy your lipgloss and mascara together, you can bundle them and offer them cheaper for Black Friday or the rest of the holiday season.

 3. Try BOGO